CarlosIgreda/Bookstore/README.md

 - **Setup a Redux store**
 - **Create a slice to save state and reducers**
 - **Connect React and Redux**
+- **Connect an existing API via Redux and use the data to display something in a UI**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>